 — Jon Morosi (@jonmorosi) November 14, 2019

 The Cincinnati Reds are looking high and low for offense this offseason, as we wrote about yesterday.
 Last season saw the Reds finish near the bottom of the league in offense.
-Nicholas Castellanos was a midseason acquisition by the Chicago Cubs and he went off for them.
+Nick Castellanos was a midseason acquisition by the Chicago Cubs and he went off for them.
 With Detroit he hit .273/.328/.462 (105 OPS+) in the first 100 games of the year.
 Then Castellanos went out and hit .321/.356/.646 in 51 games for the Cubs after the trade.
 For the season that gave him a line of .289/.337/.525 between the two – a career best .863 OPS, and a 121 OPS+ that was his second best of his career.

-During 2019 prior to the trade deadline, but knowing he was likely on the trade market, Nicholas Castellanos spoke about how the home ballpark in Detroit was taking a toll on his numbers.
+During 2019 prior to the trade deadline, but knowing he was likely on the trade market, Nick Castellanos spoke about how the home ballpark in Detroit was taking a toll on his numbers.
 And while it’s possible it was just a pure coincidence that once he left he absolutely raked, it’s probably more likely that he was right.
 He’s been an absolute doubles machine the last two seasons.
 In 2018 he had 46 doubles to go with five triples and 23 homers.
 In 2019 that jumped to 58 – yes FIFTY EIGHT – doubles to go with three triples and 27 home runs.

-The power, and power potential to grow for Nicholas Castellanos is Cincinnati is very real.
+The power, and power potential to grow for Nick Castellanos is Cincinnati is very real.
 You’ve seen Great American Ballpark in action, so we won’t get too much into why – you know why some of those 58 doubles could turn into long balls.
 That’s a part of the upside with a signing of the outfielder.
 He’ll also be 28-years-old next year, so he’s also just entering his prime as a hitter.

 But there could be a small downside with bringing in the right-handed hitting outfielder, too.
 The downside is two-fold.
 The first one is that he doesn’t walk much at all.
 He’s never had a walk rate higher than 7.2% in his Major League career, and he’s only topped that 7% mark once.
 He’s never been a high on-base percentage player because of this.
 That’s not a problem on it’s own because he’s done enough with the power and average to still provide plenty of value as a hitter – particularly in the last four seasons.
 The issue shouldn’t be ignored, though.